 And that is just how easy green beans are to plant and become a part of your garden.

-And they do better if you can water them through a drip irrigation system verses an overhead watering system and garden hose.
+And they do better if you can water them through a drip irrigation system versus an overhead watering system and a garden hose.
 This is because dirt will not splash on them and helps them to avoid diseases from the dirt that splashes on them.

 1. Stem Anthracnose